webdevtodayjason/claude-hooks/README.md

    chmod +x ~/.claude/hooks/*.py
    ```

-3. Update your Claude Code settings:
+3. Update your Claude settings:
    - If `~/.claude/settings.json` exists, merge the hooks configuration from `settings.example.json`
    - If not, copy `settings.example.json` to `~/.claude/settings.json`

-4. Restart Claude Code for the hooks to take effect
+4. Restart Claude for the hooks to take effect

 ## CLI Usage